 For example, finance abandonment rates are the highest in Q2 as the process of selecting and buying financial products is more complex.

 For example, insuring a car requires the user to enter a lot of data before choosing a policy which suits them.
 It takes more time than, for example, buying a t-shirt, which is why the fashion sector tends to have lower abandonment rates.

 In theory, with a relatively simple research and purchase process, non-profits should have comparable abandonment rates to retail in general, rather than travel and finance.

 I think this can be explained, at least partly, by the challenges faced by non-profits online.

-While gaming sites and most of the other sectors here have had the resources to invest in their online operations and work hard to optimize conversions, charities have to think carefully about the resources they invest online, as this potentially diverts funds from their main purpose.
+While most of the other sectors here have had the resources to invest in their online operations and work hard to optimize conversions, charities have to think carefully about the resources they invest online, as this potentially diverts funds from their main purpose.

 For this reason, many non-profits have much to improve online.
 Indeed, just 53% of charities are currently accepting donations online.

 There are some good examples though, with man charities improving greatly over the past few years, with smoother donations processes and well-designed mobile sites to maximise donations.

 Using data from more than 100 global retailers, we calculated add-to-cart and conversion rates for Q2 2017.
 Overall conversion rates were 3.29%, while the average add-to-cart rate was 14.29%.